department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/evidence.md

 <div class="va-introtext">

-When you file a disability claim, we review all available evidence to determine if you qualify for benefits.
-This includes supporting documents like service and medical treatment records, X-rays, and test results.
-Find out what evidence we'll need—and your options for gathering documents to support your claim.
+When you file a disability claim, we review all available evidence (supporting documents) to determine if you qualify for benefits.
+Find out what evidence we'll need—and what your options are for gathering documents to support your claim.

 </div>